Note 1 – Accounting principles

 The parent company reports have been prepared according to the Swedish Company Accounts Act and RFR 2, Accounting rules for legal entities.

 The quarterly report has otherwise been prepared according to the same accounting principles and conditions described in the Annual Report 2016 except the new additional consolidated accounting principles for Investment property which are described below.

-After a revision of Peab’s property portfolio it was decided that some property previously reported as project and development property, i.e. inventory properties, will instead be classified as investment property or operations property, in the case where there is no plan to divest the property and it is expected to remain in the Group for the foreseeable future.
-The properties were reclassified as of 1 January 2017 and IAS 40 Investment property was therefore applied for the first time to the property reclassified as investment property.
-Reclassification of the properties is forward looking and therefore no comparable figures have been calculated.
-Peab has chosen to recognize investment property according to the cost method, the same way operations property is recognized.
-The reported value of the reclassified property did not change at the time of reclassification.
+Property is classified as project and development property, operations property and investment property.
+Investment properties are properties owned for the purpose of income from rent or appreciation or a combination of both.
+After a revision of Peab’s property portfolio it was decided that some property previously reported as project and development property, i.e. inventory properties, will instead be classified as operations property or investment property, in the case where there is no plan to divest the property and it is expected to remain in the Group for the foreseeable future.
+Individual properties are reclassified forwardly from the point in time the purpose of the holding changes.

 New IFRSs and interpretations that have not yet been applied

 IFRS 15 Revenue from contracts with customers, will as of 2018 replace current standards related to revenue recognition.
 Peab does not intend to prematurely apply IFRS 15 and is currently in the final phase of analyzing its effects.
 At this point in time no material effects have been identified but the analysis must be completed before any possible final effects can be quantified.